Book-reader/libmpv.c3l/README.md

-Welcome to the libmpv library.
+# libmpv bindings for C3